EoinKanro/files-to-videos-converter/README.md

 - It's kind of slow, so I recommend to encode small files ~500 - 1000 mb.
 You can encode several files in the same time

 P.S.
 Please, read terms and conditions of video hosting before uploading.
-Don't brake rules with this soft ;)
+Don't brake the rules with this soft ;)